 The indefatigable Greenwald needs no introduction for Dishheads.
 He was once a demon for the pro-war right; and now for the woke left.
 You can pre-order his book on Brazil under Bolsonaro, Securing Democracy, and you can donate to the animal shelter he started.

-Listen to the episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app” — which will connect you to the Dishcast feed.
+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 To hear three excerpts from my conversation with Glenn — on the dangers of living as a gay public figure in Bolsonaro’s Brazil; on Trump’s success when it came to foreign policy; and on the ways in which elite journalists punch down with wokeness — head over to our YouTube page.

 Looking back to last week, many readers enjoyed our episode with trans activist Mara Keisling: